brimdata/zed/docs/data-model/zng.md

 ### 2.1.1 Typedefs

-Following a header byte of `0xf6-0xfb` is a "typedef".
-A typedef binds "the next available" integer type ID to a type encoding.
+Following a header byte of `0xf5-0xfb` is a "typedef".
+A typedef binds the smallest integer type ID not in use to a new type.
 As there are a total of 30 primitive type IDs, the Type IDs for typedefs begin at the value 30 and increase by one for each typedef.
 These bindings are scoped to the stream in which the typedef occurs.